flitto/should-check/README.md

 ### sc.checkJSON(name, json_str)
 parse json_str and compare the json and name of object.
-Also return the parsed json object;
+Also return the parsed json object.